-4 Enter the password assigned to the Full Access security profile.
+3 Type the password assigned to the profile and press Enter.

-If you enter the correct password, the MAX displays the message Password accepted.
+When you enter the correct password, the MAX displays a message informing you that the password was accepted and that the MAX is using the new security level

+'''

+Message #119

+Password accepted.

 Using new security level.

-If you enter the incorrect password, the MAX prompts you again for the password.
+If the password you enter is incorrect, the MAX prompts you again for the password.

+'''